binary-station/binary-station.github.io/README.md

 GreenGolem is a one man game development shop.

-Im Alexandru Afrasinei, a programmer by trade, with a very old hobby for game development.
+Im a programmer by trade,
+with a very old hobby for game development.

 My first introduction to programming was on a z80 clone from my country (Romania),